Corporate GovernanceCorporate Governance Guidelines

 Article 24

-The Director and President will take responsibility for formulating the selection/development plan for his/her successor.
+The Director and President shall be responsible for formulating the selection/development plan for his/her successor.

 2

-The Board of Directors will appropriately supervise the successor selection/development plan formulated by the Director and President and provide necessary advice to the Director and President.
-The successor selection/development plan will include the qualifications required for Director and President.
+The Board of Directors shall appropriately supervise the successor selection/development plan formulated by the Director and President and provide necessary advice to the Director and President.
+The successor selection/development plan shall include the qualifications required for the Director and President.

 3